 Preamble:

-The UE is in state Registered, Idle mode according to section 4.5A.3A [18] on Cell 5 (serving cell)..
+The UE is in state Registered, Idle mode according to section 4.5A.3A [18] on Cell 5 (serving cell).

 8.1.3.7.3.2 Test procedure sequence

 Table 8.1.3.7.3.2-0 illustrates the downlink power levels and other changing parameters to be applied for the cells at various time instants of the test execution.
 Subsequent configurations marked "T1" is applied at the point indicated in the Main behaviour description in Table 8.1.3.7.3.2-1.